Stop Bugging Me! Evading Modern-Day Wiretapping Using Adversarial Perturbations: Related Work

 Several studies have utilized adversarial examples as a solution for privacy protection in the image domain.
-An early example is the work of Sharif et al.~\cite{sharif2016accessorize}, who created glasses with adversarial patterns that allow a person to avoid detection by a facial recognition system.
-Zhang et al.~\cite{zhang2020adversarial} proposed an end-to-end cloud solution to preserve the privacy of user portraits.
-The solution targets facial recognition-based crawlers that browse photo sharing clouds to build a user's portrait dataset.
-Mirjalili et al.~\cite{mirjalili2020privacynet} suggested a privacy model called "PrivacyNet."
-Their solution uses adversarial perturbations to modify the input in a way that allows the user to control which soft biometric attributes he/she wishes to obfuscate.
+In an early example \cite{sharif2016accessorize}, the authors created glasses with adversarial patterns that allow a person to avoid detection by a facial recognition system.
+Later, \cite{zhang2020adversarial} proposed an end-to-end cloud solution to preserve the privacy of user portraits.
+The solution targets facial-recognition-based crawlers that browse photo sharing clouds to build a user portrait dataset.
+The privacy model ``PrivacyNet"~\cite{mirjalili2020privacynet} uses adversarial perturbations to modify the input in a way that allows the user to control which soft biometric attributes he/she wishes to obfuscate.

-In the audio domain, Srivastava et al.~\cite{srivastava2019privacy} presented an encoder-decoder architecture for ASR that obfuscates the user's identity.
-Ahmed et al.~\cite{ahmed2020preech} introduced an end-to-end cloud-based ASR service called Preech, a system that protects user privacy, including textual privacy.
-However, since the proposed solution requires the user to use a particular service, it is not a solution that can be implemented across multiple platforms.
+Privacy protection techniques were also demonstrated in the audio domain, such as an encoder-decoder architecture for ASR was used to obfuscate the user's identity \cite{srivastava2019privacy}, or the end-to-end cloud-based ASR service called Preech \cite{ahmed2020preech}, a system that protects user privacy, including textual privacy.
+However, since Preech requires the user to use a particular service, it is not a solution that can be implemented across multiple platforms.
 Moreover, Preech assumes offline decoding and does not support data streams and thus is less suitable for real-world VoIP applications.
+To avoid detection by mass surveillance systems when communicating via telephone, \cite{abdullah2019hear} suggested a black-box attack (with access to the oracle) that removes low-intensity components of an audio sample thus creating a new sample that fools automatic voice identification (AVI) and ASR models.
+The changes to the sample are imperceptible and effective against a variety of AVI and ASR systems.
+While the results were promising, the attack required at least 15 queries to the target model to create tailored changes to a specific prerecorded sample.
+Since the method cannot be used in real time for unknown data, it is less suitable for real-life conversations.

+Our study utilizes the knowledge accumulated in prior research to supply an adversarial learning-based, real-time solution against mass surveillance.
+In Section~\ref{subsec:design_considerations} we discuss how known challenges affected the design of our framework.